The Qi Institute.com

 Ancient China.
 Qigong literally translates as Qi, breath or energy & Gong,

-exercise; when combined Qigong becomes a system of "breath & energy"
+exercise; when combined Qigong becomes a system of "breath &

-widely accepted age.
++ years being the widely accepted age.

 In China Qigong has influenced many different fields including: Medical,